FAQEED Article 12EU

 What information and metrics are reportable?

 Annex VII gives the minimum public information categories.
-The file should identify the data centre, owner and operators, start date, municipality, floor area, installed power, annual incoming and outgoing data traffic, and the amount of data stored and processed.
+The record should identify the data centre, owner and operators, start date, municipality, floor area, installed power, annual incoming and outgoing data traffic, and the amount of data stored and processed.

 • Facility identity: name, owner, operator, operating start date, and municipality.